HandsomeAIccx/XuanJing/README.md

 **XuanJing** is a benchmark library of decision algorithms for reinforcement learning, imitation learning, multi-agent learning and planning algorithms.

-Whether it is supervised learning or reinforcement learning, the algorithm consists of two main parts: the data and the update formula.
+In both supervised learning and reinforcement learning, the algorithm consists of two main components.
+: the data and the update formula.
-XuanJing abstracts these two parts so that it is possible to train reinforcement learning algorithms in the same way as supervised learning.
+XuanJing abstracts these two parts, so that it is possible to train reinforcement learning algorithms in the same way as supervised learning.

 ## Status